All Episodes

 He won the poll.

-Apparently I'm not allowed to show because Leo got more votes than I did on Hannity.com.
+Apparently, I'm not allowed to show because Leo got more votes than I did on Hannity.com.

-And okay, I'm trying to understand this level of radicalism.
+And, okay, I'm trying to understand this level of radicalism.

 It's very clear.

-This there are many uh Chinese Progressive Associations around the country, there's one in Boston, one in New York.
+There's one in Boston, one in New York.

-From the very beginning, and and it continues uh to this day.
+And it continues to this day.

 They themselves, when they speak, are quite open about it.

-They say they're revolutionaries.
+They say the revolutionaries.

-Well, let me go to Leo Tro.
+Well, let me go to Leo Torell.

 I make a distinction.